 |< 20||< 293.15||0.05|

 |[20, 40]||[293.15, 313.15]||0.70|

 Consider a demonstration test in which 10 components are tested for 500 hours at a temperature of 90 C (363.15 K) without failure.
 What is the equivalent number of hours under the use condition, and what is the demonstrated reliability at the use condition?
 A simple way to determine this is to calculate the AF for each temperature range.
 Let's assume that we have prior engineering knowledge that Ea = 0.92.
 Using Eqn.
 (2), the calculated AFs are:

 |> 50||> 323.15||0.05||38.1|

-Note: For a temperature range, the middle point is used for the AF calculation.
+Note: For each temperature range, the middle point is used for the AF calculation.

-The next question is the demonstrated reliability at the use condition based on the results of the accelerated life test.
+The next task is to determine the demonstrated reliability at the use condition based on the results of the accelerated life test.
 For a random use stress condition, this question can be answered using the binomial equation for the zero-failure demonstration test:

-Therefore, if 10 components are tested without failure at a temperature of 90 degrees Celsius for 500 hours, the demonstrated reliability is 85.13%.
-This is the same as saying that the reliability at 76,237 hours under the use condition is 0.85134 at a confidence level of 0.8.
+For this example, where all 10 units survived a test at 90 C for 500 hours, we can calculate that the demonstrated reliability is 85.13% at a lower one-sided confidence level of 80%.
+This is the same as saying that the reliability at 76,200 hours under the use condition is 85.13% at lower one-sided confidence level of 80%.

 Although temperature and the Arrhenius model are used for illustration in this article, the methods used here can also be applied to other stresses and models.